Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/development_arc.md

 # Character Development Arc for Isabella Torres

+## Emotional Complexities
+- **Internal Conflicts**: Isabella grapples with the tension between her advocacy for AI rights and the need for economic stability.
+This internal struggle is highlighted in her interactions with Marcus and Sarah, where she often questions the implications of their decisions on marginalized communities.
+- **Key Relationships**: Her relationships with Marcus and Sarah are marked by both collaboration and conflict, forcing her to confront her beliefs and adapt her strategies.
+For example, during a pivotal moment, she states, "If we prioritize profit over ethics, we risk repeating the mistakes of the past."

 ## Narrative Outline
 - **Objective**: Develop a detailed narrative outline for Marcus Reynolds that highlights his interactions with Isabella Torres and Sarah Chen, focusing on their conflicting motivations regarding the integration of AI in economic policies.
 - **Emotional Depth**: Explore Marcus's internal struggles with the ethical implications of his decisions, particularly in relation to the impact on marginalized communities.